 The exact amount differs in each case but the compensation should be enough to cover the plaintiff’s past and future losses.

 The statute of limitations is the amount of time that a plaintiff has to file before they will no longer be allowed to pursue legal action.
 This amount of time depends on the case.
-The best way to determine if the statute of limitations has passed is to contact an attorney.
+The best way to determine if the statute of limitations has passed is to contact our team of attorneys.

 Continue Reading: Airbag Recalls & Product Liability Lawsuits